 Requesting a Presentation

-We are no longer accepting requests for Spring 2015.
+Now accepting requests for Fall Semester 2015.

 Please note: Due to the extraordinary success of this peer education program, instructors are strongly encouraged to submit requests before the first day of classes for presentations during each semester.
 Our track record is excellent for filling requests that come after classes begin, but it becomes increasingly difficult as the semester progresses.
 Under no circumstances will we accept requests with less than a week notice.